 Colours and materials at the design-led eatery were matched to create individual ‘colour islands’ that serve to divide the space into different zones—be that communal seating, individual tables at the counter area or its outdoor terrace, whilst planters were introduced to add a sense of warmth, flower pots lifted to the level of sight for seated guests.

 Upon entering the restaurant, diners will find an oak common table with a brass lamp hanging above.
 The bar zone features a steel counter filled with light-reflecting mirrors and black tiles, whilst in the middle of the room a combination of smaller oak tables and window seating to watch the people of the neighbourhood of Jeżyce go by allows foodies to choose whether they want to eat in company or alone.
-In the back part of the eatery, delicate lighting and the restaurant’s logo is found amidst a long, upholstered bench and some small tables with dark-green granite tops; the last of the indoor dining options.
+In the back part of the eatery, delicate restaurant lighting and their logo is found amidst a long, upholstered bench and some small tables with dark-green granite tops; the last of the indoor dining options.

 Outside, Yeżyce Kuchnia‘s wonderful terrace surrounded by fences with planters—to add a dash of privacy from the comings and goings of the street—is a perfect spot to enjoy a coffee, brunch, wine and lunch or cocktail and dinner as day slowly turns into night in this underrated Polish city halfway between Warsaw and Berlin.